-

 This OHPI report examines changes to antisemitism across ten social platforms from the year before October 7 through to the second anniversary of the attack.
 It reflects a sharp rise in the months after October 7, a decline later in 2024, then a renewed rise in antisemitism during 2025.
 On four platforms the level of…

 In November 2024, the Addas Synagogue in Melbourne was set alight.
 In July 2025 the entrance to the East Melbourne Synagogue was set alight.
-These attacks on places of worship are just part of the rise in antisemitism in Australia since the October 7, 2023.
-This report examines soem of the online responses to these…
+These attacks on places of worship are just part of the rise in antisemitism in Australia since October 7, 2023.
+This report examines some of the online responses to these attacks,…

 Between April and September 2024, a group of New Zealand university students were hired by the Astor Foundation and seconded to the Online Hate Prevention Institute for training and management in a project to collect online antisemitism, particularly content originating in New Zealand.
 The full report is presented here and can also be downloaded.
 In…